Walla Walla expeditions: Second expedition

 Preparations for a small group of Cayuse and Walla Wallas to return to Alta California were eventually formed.
 Joel Palmer gave Piupiumaksmaks several gifts of tobacco and small goods in March 1846.
-The conversation eventually went to Toayahnu's murder as Palmer recalled that "... he expressed his determination to go to California this season."
-Besides Piupiumaksmaks, Tawatoy rejoined the group in command of a Cayuse contingent in addition to the Lenape scout Tom Hill.
+The conversation eventually went to Toayahnu's murder as Palmer recalled that "he expressed his determination to go to California this season."
+The Lenape scout Tom Hill joined the Southern bound group.

 When the expedition entered Alta California in 1846, the region had entered a tumultuous period.
 The Mexican–American War was underway and forces loyal to the Americans had been marshaled to begin the Conquest of California.
 Close to 300 California Natives and 150 white settlers were assembled at New Helvetia under the authority of Joseph Warren Revere in anticipation of the Walla Walla and Cayuse band.
 Instead of arriving to fight however, Piupiumaksmaks wished to establish cordial relations.
-It has been suggested that he originally intended to attack the colony, only to find the military preparations discouraging.
 While Revere later lamented not being able to be "leading a most terrific charge into the midst of his warriors", the American officer agreed to listen to the Walla Walla noble.
-His speech was recorded by Revere as the following:

-I have come from the forests of Oregon with no hostile intentions.
+His speech was recorded by Revere as the following:I have come from the forests of Oregon with no hostile intentions.
 You can see that I speak the truth, because I have brought with me only forty warriors, with their women and little children, and because I am here with few followers, and without arms.
 We have come to hunt the beasts of the field, and also to trade our horses for cattle; for my people require cattle, which are not so abundant in Oregon as in California.
 I have come, too, according to the custom of our tribes, to visit the grave of my poor son, Elijah, who was murdered by a white man.
 But I have not traveled thus far only to mourn.
 I demand justice!
 The blood of my slaughtered son calls for vengeance!
 I have told what brought me here; and when these objects are accomplished, I shall be satisfied, and shall return peaceably to my own country.
 When I came to California, I did not know that the Boston men [Americans] had taken the country from the Spaniards [Mexicans].
 I am glad to hear it; for I have always been friendly to the Boston men, and have been kind to those who have passed through my territories.
 It must be plain to you that we did not set out on a hostile expedition against your countrymen.